louloulin/kastrax/README.md

 - Server deployment options
 - Best practices and patterns

-## Inspiration & Acknowledgments

-KastraX is inspired by and builds upon several excellent projects in the AI agent ecosystem:

-### Mastra Framework

-We would like to acknowledge [Mastra](https://github.com/mas-3/mastra), an innovative TypeScript-based AI agent framework.
-KastraX draws significant inspiration from Mastra's architectural patterns and agent design philosophy, while adapting these concepts to leverage Kotlin's unique strengths.
-Our team conducted a thorough analysis of Mastra's structure and functionality, which greatly influenced KastraX's design.
-For more details, see our [Mastra Analysis Document](docs/mastra_analysis.md).

-### Augment Code

-KastraX's programming assistant features were developed with reference to [Augment Code](https://github.com/augment-code), particularly its approach to IDE integration and code analysis.
-The kastrax-code module implements many similar capabilities, providing intelligent coding assistance powered by LLMs.

-### Other Inspirations

-- Kotlin's coroutines and DSL capabilities that enable our expressive API design
-- The Actor model as implemented by the kactor library
-- The open-source LLM ecosystem and its rapid advancement
-- The broader AI research community and their contributions to agent architecture

 ## Examples

 The `examples` and `examples-modules` directories contain a variety of sample projects demonstrating different features of KastraX: